NBISweden/urdr/README.md

    The name and location of the database file is configurable by setting `URDR_DB_PATH` in the `.env` file.
-The value of that variable is a pathname that is relative to the `backend` directory and the default value is `./database.db`.
+The value of that variable is a pathname relative to the `backend` directory, and the default value is `./database.db`.

 Finally, you can start Urdr by using: